Evidence and documentation for the Holocaust: Awareness

-Himmler's speeches and "Ausrottung"
+Himmler's speeches

-Critics of Holocaust denial state that the claim by deniers of no Nazi plan to exterminate the Jews is completely discredited by Himmler in a speech made on 4 October 1943 to a gathering of SS officers in Poznań, where he said:
+Critics of Holocaust denial state that the claim by deniers of no Nazi plan to exterminate the Jews is discredited by Himmler in a speech made on 4 October 1943 to a gathering of SS officers in Poznań, where he said:

+In a speech at Sonthofen on 24 May 1944, Himmler said to a group of German generals:

 Use of gas chambers

+The German firm Topf and Sons manufactured gas chambers to be used in concentration camps for extermination.

-Despite the difficulty of finding traces of this material 50 years later, in February 1990, Professor Jan Markiewicz, Director of the Institute of Forensic Research in Kraków, redid the analysis.
+Despite the difficulty of finding traces of this material, in February 1990, Professor Jan Markiewicz, Director of the Institute of Forensic Research in Kraków, redid the analysis.
 Markiewicz and his team used microdiffusion techniques to test for cyanide in samples from the suspected gas chambers, from delousing chambers, and from control areas elsewhere within Auschwitz.
 The control samples tested negative, while cyanide residue was found in high concentrations in the delousing chambers, and lower concentrations in the homicidal gas chambers.
 This is consistent with the amounts required to kill lice and humans.

-The search for cyanide in the bricks of buildings said to be gas chambers was important, because the pesticide Zyklon B would generate such a residue.
+The search for cyanide in the bricks of buildings said to have been gas chambers was important, because the pesticide Zyklon B would generate such a residue.
 This was the gas most often cited as the murder instrument for prisoners in the gas chambers, supported by both testimony and evidence collected of Nazi policy.

 Another claim made by Holocaust deniers is that there were no specially-constructed vents in the gas chambers through which Zyklon B could be released.
 The BBC offers a response showing that this requires disregard of much documentation:

 Deniers have said for years that physical evidence is lacking because they have seen no holes in the roof of the Birkenau gas chamber where the Zyklon was poured in.
 (In some of the gas chambers the Zyklon B was poured in through the roof, while in others it was thrown in through the windows.)
 The roof was dynamited at war's end, and today lies broken in pieces, but three of the four original holes were positively identified in a recent paper.
 Their location in the concrete matches with eyewitness testimony, aerial photos from 1944, and a ground photo from 1943.
 The physical evidence shows unmistakably that the Zyklon holes were cast into the concrete when the building was constructed.